-The Texas Tech University of Health Sciences Center School of Nursing is the only nursing school on the South Plains providing baccalaureate, masters, and doctoral education.
-Since its inception, the school has planned innovative degrees to meet the needs of Texas residents.
-With an expanded selection of educational options offered throughout Texas and beyond, the School of Nursing continues to help bolster the state's nursing workforce by educating more than 1,800 students each year.
+The TTUHSC School of Nursing is the only nursing school on the South Plains that provides baccalaureate, masters, and doctoral education.
+Since its inception in 1979, the school has offered innovative educational programs to meet the needs of Texas residents.
+With an expanded selection of program options offered throughout Texas and beyond, the School of Nursing continues to help bolster the state's nursing workforce by educating more than 1,400 students each year.

-The first students were admitted to the Traditional Bachelor of Science in Nursing (BSN) four-year degree on the Lubbock campus August 26, 1981.
-Additionally, LVN students were admitted to the sophomore year and RN students were admitted to the junior year.
-Four years later, RN to BSN only students were admitted in the Permian Basin.
-The first students were admitted to the Master of Science in Nursing track in 1988.
-The Second Degree Program was launched in Austin/Hill Country and Lubbock in 2005 and is offered in Abilene.
-Lubbock, and Permian Basin, and Amarillo.
-In 2008, the inaugural cohort of doctoral students was admitted into the Doctor of Nursing Practice (DNP) program and in 2009 the Traditional BSN program was expanded to include Abilene, Lubbock, and Permian Basin.
+The first students were admitted to the Traditional Bachelor of Science in Nursing four-year degree on the Lubbock campus in August, 1981.
+Four years later, RN to

+BSN students were admitted in the Permian Basin.
+The first students were admitted to the Master of Science in Nursing track in 1988, and the Accelerated Second Degree track was launched in Austin and in Lubbock in 2005, and is now offered in Abilene, the Permian Basin, Amarillo, and Dallas-Ft.
+Worth area.
+In 2008, the inaugural cohort of doctoral students was admitted into the Doctor of Nursing Practice degree program, and in 2009, the Traditional BSN program was expanded to include Abilene and the Permian Basin.